Health & Fitness

 Pro Tip

 For the most accurate estimate, use a 3 to 5 rep set at 85 to 90% of your perceived max.
-A set of 5 reps with 87% of your 1RM is a reliable testing protocol that creates minimal fatigue and is easy to repeat month to month.
+A set of 5 reps is a reliable testing protocol that creates minimal fatigue and is easy to repeat month to month for progress tracking.